10 Simple Steps to Set up your FBA Business

 Once you know what products you’re going to be selling, start building a working relationship with a reliable supplier.
 Ask for a sample to make sure it’s a quality item, work out the lead time and calculate what kind of margin you have on your products.
 It is always great if you can get the supplier to make an exclusive product to reduce copycat marketers.

 You can’t make money if you don’t have products in stock, so make sure the time delay between placement and delivery of the order is as short as possible.
 Your best-case scenario is if you can source a few back-up suppliers in case of an emergency.

 After you set yourself up with the right factory, you then need to research whether the product should be shipped via air or via ocean cargo ships (shipping is generally the cheaper option).

 5. Create a listing for your product (not “live” yet)

-Optimize your product page with the right keywords and content before you go “live”.
+Optimise your product page with the right keywords and content before you go “live”.
 Take high resolution photos of your products professionally to improve the attractiveness of your listing.